btglau/psychic-memory/README.md

 For the script to work, place it in your working directory.
 In the same directory, please have the original dataset from the course assignment unzipped to a folder called "UCI HAR Dataset" (which is the default folder it should unzip to).
 The program creates a data file called "X_avg.txt" which is task 5 of the Course Project.

+--> This code requires the data.table and dplyr packages

 The program flow of the script is as follows:

 1. It creates paths to the relevant files